OtzoLive/lifx-api-wrapper/README.md

 - Add additional error handling to improve usability

 - Implement automated tests / checks using jest

+- Remove Axios as dependency and add custom fetch function instead

 ## Related

 Inspired by other related projects: